Kaluwas, Bhiwani

 Kaluwas is a village in the Bhiwani district of the Indian state of Haryana.
 It lies approximately 5 km north east of the district headquarters town of Bhiwani.
-As of the 2011 Census of India, the village had 455 households with a total population of 2,259 of which 1,215 were male and 1,044 female.
+As of the 2011 Census of India, the village had 455 households with a total population of 2,259 of which 1,215 were male and 1,044 female.For political representational purposes the village is part of Bawani Khera Assembly constituency and the Bhiwani-Mahendragarh Lok Sabha constituency.